oddluck/limnoria-plugins/WordGames/README.md

 >
 > Default: `^[a-z]+$`

-`plugins.Wordgames.worddleDelay`
+`plugins.Wordgames.boggleDelay`

 > The length (in seconds) of the pre-game period where players can join a
-> new Worddle game.
+> new Boggle game.
 >
 > Default: `15`

-`plugins.Wordgames.worddleDuration`
+`plugins.Wordgames.boggleDuration`

-> The length (in seconds) of the active period of a Worddle game, when
+> The length (in seconds) of the active period of a Boggle game, when
 > players can submit guesses.
 >
 > Default: `90`

-`plugins.Wordgames.worddleDifficulty`
+`plugins.Wordgames.boggleDifficulty`

-> The default difficulty for a Worddle game.
+> The default difficulty for a Boggle game.
 >
 > Default: `easy` (words must be 3 letters or longer)

-A Technical Note About Worddle
+A Technical Note About Boggle
 ------------------------------

 This game sends a lot of PRIVMSGs (between the channel and all the players, the messages add up).
 It attempts to send them in a single PRIVMSG if possible to combine targets.

-Supybot: I run Supybot with the latest git (there are show-stopper bugs in 0.83.4.1) and the Twisted driver (but Socket should work as well).

 IRC Server: I had to tune my IRC server to handle this game, due to the large amount of messages it sends.
 You may find that it has problems on your server due to flood controls (bot may be either fake lagged or kicked from the server).
-If the game seems extremely slow, it is either an old Supybot or the server is throttling you.
+If the game seems extremely slow, the server is throttling you.

 I would like to add an option to tune the verbosity of the game to mitigate this for restrictive servers.